 A permanent set of stairs lead to the attic from a small room in the corner of the upper floor.
 I could only there by going along a narrow outside walkway from the end of the upstairs hall.
 This meant sneaking past my grandmother’s room and my parent’s room.
 But I was good at sneaking.

-The door leading to the tiny balcony was smaller than any other door in the house; almost kid-sized.
+The door leading to the tiny balcony was smaller than any other door in the house, almost kid-sized.
 It had no lock, but it did stick.
 Getting it open quietly was a challenge, but one I’d accepted and won before.
-Patience, that was the key.
+Patience was the key.

 The door gave a little, making a small noise.